University of Liverpool

 In Year 3 the Research Training Curriculum supports the ongoing development of research knowledge and critical appraisal skills, and the development of appropriate skills to effectively disseminate research in various contexts (e.g. publications, reports, conference presentations).
 Trainees are also encouraged to identify topics and themes that they would find beneficial for their development.

-Trainees undertake a major research dissertation and this work commences in Year 1.
-A full research proposal is submitted in Year 1.
+Trainees undertake a major research dissertation which commences in Year 1, when a full research proposal is submitted.
 Each trainee proposal is independently reviewed and must be approved (firstly) by the programme's Research Review Committee and (subsequently) by the appropriate NHS or University ethical committee.
 In Year 2, the trainees commence work on their ethics application and literature review.
 The completed dissertation is submitted in Year 3 and this is followed by a viva voce examination.
 In Year 3, trainees showcase their research at an Annual Research Conference.

 Assessment